nealcrook/nascom/sdcard/NAScas/README.md

 ## Current Status And Plans

-27Apr2019 - using the code here, all functions are working.
+* 27Apr2019 - using the code here, all functions are working.
-20Sep2019 - I have designed a PCB and am awaiting its arrival from manufacture
+* 20Sep2019 - I have designed a PCB and am awaiting its arrival from manufacture
+* 01Oct2019 - The PCB is up and running!
+I created a user guide.
+* 16Nov2019 - I reworked the serboot code to add a pager so (it grew from 103 to 110 bytes) and reworked the NAScas.ino to page directory listings for SDcard and Virtual Disk.
+Bumped revision number from 1.0 to 1.1

 Remaining tasks:

-* Make a smaller version
-* Create connection diagrams for NASCOM1 and NASCOM2
 * More photos
 * Youtube video?